impeccableai/axii-examples/tasks/stack_files/README.md

 # Stack files
 ## Description
-This script stacks columns from multiple input files into a single output file.
+This Task stacks columns from multiple input files into a single output file.
 The input files are specified as command line arguments using the "inputs" flag.
 The output file is specified using the "o" or "out_file" flag.
-The script reads every file's contents line by line, and writes them as a single line to the output file.
+The Task reads every file's contents line by line, and writes them as a single line to the output file.

 ### Example
 `File 1`: